fahimehorvatinia/fahimehorvatinia.github.io/README.md

 ## Welcome to My Website!

-Hi!
+Hello!
 My name is Fahimeh Orvati Nia, and I am a PhD student in Computer Engineering at Texas A&M University.
 My research focuses on:
 - **Image Processing & Computer Vision**: Currently working on plant growth and phenotyping.
 - **Generative AI**: Developing models for anomaly detection and geometric shape generation.
 - **Graph Neural Networks**: Applied to pedestrian intention prediction.